 Build the skills to empower your passion

 - Supportive environment

-- Saturday classes
+- Saturday and online classes

 Applicants must have a bachelor's or master's degree at the program start.
 We are committed to building a dynamic and diverse group, and we encourage people of all backgrounds, ages, nationalities, and identities to apply.Register for your individual consultation

 This one-year Advanced Diploma program is designed to empower you with the skills most important to the new knowledge economy: writing, research, and critical thinking.
 You'll be challenged to push yourself in a rigorous and supportive environment, and you'll leave with a new capacity to make change in the world.

 The program is conducted over two semesters.
 The first semester is primarily classroom-based, comprising a mix of instructional activities but focused on small, discussion-based seminars.
 In the first semester, the faculty help students to recognize their own critical thinking skills through reading, writing, and debate.
 By the end of the first semester, students will have created a rigorous and viable research project proposal.

 The second semester, by contrast, is primarily field-based, and interactions among students and faculty happen through a variety of technologies including video conferencing, telephone calls, text-based forums, and our learning management website.
 For the duration of the second semester, students are expected to engage in fulltime field research on the projects they designed in the first semester.
 The faculty support and challenge this work through a combination of extensive individual supervision and collaborative peer-to-peer workshops.
 As the culmination of this research work, students are expected to create a publishable original work based on the research work they have conducted.